cross-cultural-data-literacy/2021-our-participants/README.md

 - Added exception pattern for some mismatched emoji's 🙁
 - Columnwidth was calculated by hand but actually defined by d3.
 So i've removed it.
 - The google drive urls are not the right urls for embedding... using [this solution](https://dev.to/temmietope/embedding-a-google-drive-image-in-html-3mm9) to rewrite urls
+- The images worked for a brief moment and then google said no(403).
+Possible solution [here](https://stackoverflow.com/questions/60129114/how-to-fix-403-error-while-displaying-images-from-google-drive).